-Dying trees--BeforeNotice how thin the leaves are at the top of the trees.
+Dying TreesNotice how thin the leaves are at the top of the front trees, while all the other trees have a full canopy of leaves.
 There may be clues at the base of the trees that tell you why they are dying.

-Dying trees--AfterWhen all the leaves in a tree turn brown during the growing season, the tree is dead.
+Dead TreesWhen all the leaves turn brown during the growing season, the tree is dead.

-Tree too close to houseThe limited area for roots and for trunk growth creates problems for the tree and the house.
+Tree too close to houseThe limited area for roots and for trunk growth can create problems for the tree and the house.

 Lightning strikes a big treeSometimes lightning kills a tree, but not always.
 Wait about six weeks to see if the leaves start to turn brown.
 If they do, your tree is a "goner."
 If the leaves stay green, have the tree checked carefully for structural damage.

-Two pine treesWhich one is dead?
-The tree on the left does not have green needles.
+Two pine treesWhich tree is dead?
+The one on the left does not have green needles.
 It is dead.

 Dead top in oak treeA tree has a serious problem when it starts to die from the top down.
 Have it checked out immediately.